Viessen455/fic-21-clinicapps/README.md

 Flutter :

-intergrated firebase, login with google and using figma for design
+intergrated firebase, login with google, payment gateway with xendit and using figma for design

 Laravel :